Are you over 65 or do you have a long term condition? If so you can ask for a flu jab when we are giving them.

 The seasonal flu vacine has been well tested, has an excellent safety record and is given to millions of people in the UK and around the world every year.

-You may have achy muscles and joints, a slightly raised temperature, or headache.
+It is impossible for the flu vaccine to give you flu, as none of the ingredients in the vaccine can cause the flu.
+Side effects of the vaccine should not make you feel unwell.
+However, you may feel a temporary soreness where you have been injected, you may have achy muscles and joints, a slightly raised temperature, or headache.
 These symptoms should go away after a couple of days and are generally a lot less serious than getting flu!
-If these synptoms go on for longer, or you have any other symptoms that cause you concern you should talk to a doctor or practice nurse.
+If these symptoms go on for longer, or you have any other symptoms that cause you concern you should talk to a doctor or practice nurse.

 To protect patients who are most at risk of serious illness or death if they develop flu, the Department of Health recommends flu vaccination every year for everyone who is in an at risk group.
 We are unable to offer a flu vaccine to patients who are not in one of the at risk groups.